Danmo-Ar/my-nvim-config/README.md

 # my-nvim-config
 Astrovim Config Starter Point For an amazing journey to the minimalist world!.
 I started migrating to NVIM because I like the minimalist spirit and therefore the simplicity that the terminal provides.
-So I'm still using my GOAT VSCcode but little by little I hope to completely embrace Neovim.
+So I'm still using my GOAT VSCcode but with small step I hope to completely embrace Neovim.

 # UseFul Link :